 |Legume||Fiber (g) in a Cup (cooked)|

 It varies a lot based on the type of bean you’re looking at.
 But other than soybeans, lentils have more (or as much) fiber as any common bean.

-That’s the first part of the picture, now what about oligosaccharides?
 This is actually the bigger issue, since you’ll get used to the fiber pretty quickly.